k-shiroma-code/Power-Outages/README.md

 **What characteristics are associated with higher severity major power outages in the continental United States?**

-This project performs an end-to-end exploratory data analysis and predictive modeling investigation of 1,533 major power outage events across the continental U.S. from January 2000 to July 2016.
-The dataset originates from [Purdue University's LASCI Research Data](https://engineering.purdue.edu/LASCI/research-data/outages) and includes information on outage causes, duration, regional climate, electricity consumption, economic characteristics, and land-use patterns.
+UCSD recently experienced a campus-wide power outage, which made me curious about what drives major outages and why some last hours while others last weeks.
+Using a dataset of 1,533 major outage events across the continental U.S. from 2000 to 2016, I investigated what characteristics are associated with higher severity outages — from cause and climate conditions to a state's urban-rural population distribution.
+The dataset originates from [Purdue University's LASCI Research Data](https://engineering.purdue.edu/LASCI/research-data/outages) and combines outage event details with regional climate, economic, and demographic variables, giving enough dimensions to explore severity from multiple angles and build predictive models.
+This project also connects to my upcoming internship at Southern California Edison (SCE), where I'll be working in grid performance within system planning and engineering.

 ---